khushi205/paint/README.md

 #paint.
-This is a vartual white board.
+this is a text animation